- What does it mean to be detail oriented?

 A recent study by researchers at London King’s College showed that around 60 percent of the difference in siblings’ behavior and their personality traits are traceable to genetic factors.

-However, it was found that certain attributes were more common among siblings because they shared the same environment than because of genetic inheritance.
+However, it was found that specific attributes were more common among siblings because they shared the same environment than because of genetic inheritance.

 At least, it is fair to say that our personalities are a function of inheritance and early socialization.

-It’s not easy to determine to what extent the personalities come from genetics.
+It’s difficult to determine to what extent personalities come from genetics.

-It’s not so easy to tell if one may have decided to change something about their behaviors in the course of their life.
+It’s not easy to tell if one may have decided to change something about their behaviors in their life.

 Or they may have decided to improve on some personality attributes or patterns in their lives that had been suppressed for some reason.

-Read on to learn more about the work ethics of detail oriented persons and other things that might interest you about their personality.
+Read on to learn more about detail-oriented persons’ work ethics and other things that might interest you about their personality.

 Let me guess; attention, being thoroughly focused on work or other activities, being particular.